nuxeo/nuxeo/docker/README.md

 ### Configuration Properties

-To add some configuration properties when running a container from a final image, you can mount property files as volumes into the `/etc/nuxeo/conf.d` directory of the container.
+To add some configuration properties when running a container from a Nuxeo image, you can mount property files as volumes into the `/etc/nuxeo/conf.d` directory of the container.
 Each property file will be appended to `nuxeo.conf` ordered by filename during startup.

 For instance, to append the following `postgresql.conf` file to `nuxeo.conf`: